 1966: SSgt.
 Barry Sadler remained on top of the Adult chart with "The Ballad Of The Green Berets".

 The law always wins.

-1966: "The Ballad of the Green Berets" from SSgt.
+1966: "The Ballad Of The Green Berets" from SSgt.
 Sadler was #1 for a third week.
 The Rolling Stones moved up to challenge with "19th Nervous Breakdown" but they would be pushed back.
-Nancy Sinatra's former #1 "These Boots Are Made for Walkin'" was third.
+Nancy Sinatra's former #1 "These Boots Are Made For Walkin'" was third.
 Three years in and the Beatles had their 41st career hit as "Nowhere Man" moved from 7 to 4.
-The rest of the Top 10: "Elusive Butterfly" from Bob Lind, Herman's Hermits fell with "Listen People", the Mamas & Papas dropped with the classic "California Dreamin'", Simon & Garfunkel's new song "Homeward Bound" was #8, Bobby Fuller Four told us how "I Fought the Law" and the Lovin' Spoonful climbed from 25-10 with "Daydream".
+The rest of the Top 10: "Elusive Butterfly" from Bob Lind, Herman's Hermits fell with "Listen People", the Mamas and the Papas dropped with the classic "California Dreamin'", Simon & Garfunkel's new song "Homeward Bound" was #8, Bobby Fuller Four told us how "I Fought The Law" and the Lovin' Spoonful climbed from 25-10 with "Daydream".

-1976: Paul Kossoff, guitarist with Free, died of heart failure.
+1976: Paul Kossoff, guitarist with Free, died in flight from Los Angeles to New York City of heart failure from using heroin.

 "Take the Money and Run", one of the tracks keeping Steve Miller's album in the forefront...